Author Bio: Dr. Sanusi Umar MD is the author of this article.

 While genetics or other biological factors often cause hair loss, some ethnic practices could contribute to hair loss as well.
 Non-biological causes of hair loss can include:

-- Folliculitis Induced Alopecia– A form of hair loss caused by inflammation and a bacterial infection of the scalp and hair follicles.
+- Folliculitis Induced Alopecia– A form of hair loss caused by inflammation and bacterial infection of the scalp and hair follicles.
 People suffering from this type of alopecia notice itching and soreness around the scalp resulting from infection.
-Ethic groups that favor the use of greasy hair pomades and styling gels (Such as African American women and Hispanics) would have a higher incidence of this phenomenon because greasy hair products would cause the plugging of hair follicle orifices which would in turn lead to a build up of sebum and ultimately folliculitis.
+Ethic groups that favor the use of greasy hair pomades and styling gels (Such as African American women and Hispanics) would have a higher incidence of this phenomenon because greasy hair products would cause the plugging of hair follicle orifices which would, in turn, lead to a build-up of sebum and ultimately folliculitis.

 Keloids and Hypertrophic Scarring: A Surgical Peril Of People of Color

 People of color have a higher incidence of developing keloids and hypertrophic scarring that exceeds that found in the Caucasoid population.
 The incidence of abnormal scarring is highest in people of African extraction followed by other people of color (Asians, Hispanics, etc).
 There is an apparent correlation between the concentration of melanin pigments and scarring activity.
 For this reason, the tendency to keloids and hypertrophic scarring should be considered in all people of color before surgery is planned.
 Patients with a clear history of keloids are not good candidates for all surgeries except for essential procedures.
 Hair transplantation is not an essential procedure and should be avoided in keloidal patients.

 Treatment of alopecia in African American hair requires both skill and specialization.
 Fortunately, modern science has developed a number of African American hair loss treatments.
 These treatments range anywhere from proper hair care to surgical solutions.

 Basic African American Hair Loss Products for Prevention: